mylesagray/blog/content/cv/index.md

 #### Staff Technical Marketing Architect (01/2022 - Present)

-Covering Tanzu Application Platform and Cloud Native Runtimes
+Covering Tanzu Application Platform and Cloud Native Runtimes (Knative).

 #### Staff Technical Marketing Architect (09/2020 - 01/2022)

-Covering vSphere with Tanzu, the DevOps perspective and "art of the possible" with K8s, CI/CD, gitops and ML
+Covering vSphere with Tanzu, the DevOps perspective and "art of the possible" with K8s, CI/CD, GitOps and ML.

 #### Senior Technical Marketing Architect (08/2017 - 09/2020)

-Covering vSAN on Stretched Clusters, Complex Networks and Cloud Native Storage (CSI)
+Covering vSAN on Stretched Clusters, Complex Networks and the Cloud Native Storage (CSI) plugin for K8s.

-### Novosco/Telefonica IT
+### Novosco (now Telefonica IT)

 #### Cloud Technologist (10/2016 - 08/2017)